-Remember that regardless of their unappealing nature - scars are still a natural healing phenomenon.
-Therefore, due to an increased risk of infection - always wait at least one month or more after the injury before starting any natural therapy treatment.
-Persons who are diabetic, elderly, cancer patients or those with neurological disorders should first seek the advice of their health care professional before attempting any other natural therapies for their scars.
+Remember that regardless of their unappealing nature – scars are still a natural healing phenomenon.
+Therefore, due to an increased risk of infection – always wait at least one month or more after the injury before starting any natural treatment on the scar.
+Certain types of scars – such as keloid scars – require particularly gentle care, so as not to cause further scarring.
+Persons who are diabetic, elderly, cancer patients and those with neurological disorders should first seek the advice of their health care professional before attempting any other natural therapies for their scars.

 Yes, abdominal massage can be useful in dealing with the formation of new c-section scars, in addition to using topical treatments such as castor oil and essential oil blends for scarring.
 It is very important to wait until the scar has healed before performing any massage on the area.

 Yes, it is possible to minimize the size and appearance of an old scar with this approach.
 Boosting circulation with targeted treatments can help increase the body's natural healing process.

 Non-invasive natural methods require a commitment in order to see results.
 Unlike laser therapy or scar revision surgery, this gentler approach may take take longer to see a difference, but with less side effects.
 Using 'whole body' approaches such as acupuncture or Arvigo Therapy® benefits more than just the scarred tissue - many clients also report less pain and stress due to better circulation in the body.
 Topical treatments such as castor oil and essential oils also have immense benefits for skin health in general.